 The owner is using a long time resident of Barra to write the real estate contract and initiate all of the necessary paperwork with the notario for the bank trust and the deed.
 Tracye Ross is the owner of Cactus Construction, a fully licensed, reputable local builder with many years of experience in buying, selling, and building real estate in Barra de Navidad.
 She is knowledgeable, trustworthy, speaks fluent Spanish, and is completely vested in our community.
 It's natural to be a little bit leery to invest a lot of money in a foreign country where the process is different than what you may be used to.
 You can be completely confident that with Tracye guiding the process, your real estate transaction will be handled efficiently and professionally.
 Tracye's fees will be paid by the Seller.

-These properties are for sale in US dollars.
+This property are for sale in US dollars.
 Proceeds will be deposited into a US bank account.
-The owners have no interest in doing trades on either of these units.
+The owners have no interest in doing trades.
 It will be an all cash transaction, although Seller will consider a conditional short term loan depending upon the Buyer's circumstances.
 Seller will provide a contract to the Buyer(s) with agreed upon price, and terms and conditions.
 Once signed by both parties (via e-mail works fine), the agreed-upon earnest money must be transferred to Seller's U.S. bank account.
-The balance of the agreed-upon price must be transferred to Seller's U.S. bank account at the closing when the notario completes and submits the paperwork for the fideicomiso and escritura, essentially when everyone has signed the Mexican paperwork on the dotted line.
+The balance of the agreed-upon price must be transferred to Seller's U.S. bank account at the closing when the notario completes the closing, essentially when everyone has signed the Mexican paperwork on the dotted line.
 If timing for being in Mexico for the closing signature is an issue, arranging a power of attorney for your signature is a relatively painless and inexpensive process, about $4,000 pesos (approx. $200 USD).
-It's typical in Mexico that it can take several months for all of the final documents to be completed through the bank being used for the trust, but as soon as the closing paperwork is signed and submitted, the transaction is legal.
+It's typical in Mexico that it can take several months for all of the final documents to be completed through the bank being used for the trust, but as soon as the closing paperwork is signed and submitted, the transaction is legal. :

 This document defines the rules and responsibilities for sharing space, sharing costs, and sharing maintenance between the owners of the duplex units at 368 and 370 Andres de Urdaneta, Barra de Navidad, Jalisco, Mexico C.P.4898.